TutlaMC/wiki.tutla.net/content/gretcher/index.md

 A Gretcher is a slur used within the Tyler Vitelli Discord server & several Discord Communnities that refer to members who hold the green-colored role.
 The term first appeared on August 16, 2025, as a portmanteau of "green" and "retching".
 It also refers to people who attention seek in Discord Servers.

+> Gretchers is hating against the greens who come in and annoy everyone (the ones spamming, sluring, ragebaiting, underaged, like the ones that will never make it past being a gretcher)

 ## Usage and Culture